 - Customer expects higher service levels than those agreed between client and provider

-- Customer’s supplier policy no longer supports, or is amended to oppose supplier outsourcing
+- Customer’s supplier policy no longer supports supplier outsourcing

 - Customer perceives that third-party provider is not effectively supporting products or services

-- Customer negotiates new SLAs which a third-party provider is unable to commit to.
+- Customer negotiates new SLAs to which the third-party provider is unable to commit.